Shobhit782/Plant-Disease-Detection-Using-CNN/README.md

 This project aims to develop a Plant Disease Identification System using a Convolutional Neural Network (CNN) model.
 It utilizes a custom-trained CNN model to identify diseases in plants.
 It also incorporates FastAPI as the API framework to connect the machine learning model with a MERN (MongoDB, ExpressJs, ReactJS, NodeJs) web application.

-## Presentation:

-To learn more about the project, please check out the [Project Presentation](https://coepac-my.sharepoint.com/:p:/g/personal/shindeaa21_comp_coeptech_ac_in/EWW31xm7lX9GrSzAIJXkL00BMacLcuYP9JnGAonCAINKiQ?e=7cwned).
-The presentation offers in-depth information about the project's goals, approach, and outcomes.

 ## Technologies/Languages Used:

 1. Python